ShaokangZhang/SeqSero2_new/README.md

 SeqSero has two modes:

 (A) k-mer based mode (default), which applies unique k-mers of serotype determinant alleles to determine Salmonella serotypes in a fast speed.
-Special thanks to Dr. Hendrik Den Bakker for his significant contribution to this mode, details can be found in [SeqSeroK](https://github.com/hcdenbakker/SeqSeroK) and [SalmID] (https://github.com/hcdenbakker/SalmID).
+Special thanks to Dr. Hendrik Den Bakker for his significant contribution to this mode, details can be found in [SeqSeroK](https://github.com/hcdenbakker/SeqSeroK) and [SalmID](https://github.com/hcdenbakker/SalmID).

 K-mer mode is a independant pipeline, it only requires: